 A 100-foot plastic floating dock curls over the waves and six pro surfers jump from it into the water.
 You’ve probably seen this video launched in 2017.
-The video was produced by Volcom, the surf brand in partnership with Stab, an australian surfing magazine.
+The video was produced by Volcom, a surfing brand in partnership with Stab, an australian surfing magazine.

 The motivation was to simply have a good time entering waves without paddling.
 So they built a 100-foot, half-tonne plastic raft, anchoring it in the middle of the surf break on Keramas beach in Bali.

 Who was the floating dock company behind The Surfing Dock?

 The Dock came from Canadian company, Can Dock, which specializes in portable jetties and boat docks.
 But this was a much more radical use of their modular floating systems.

 The combination of Candock’s technical expertise and products, and the Stab Magazine team’s know-how turned this daring sporting challenge into an astonishing accomplishment for the surf world.

 A unanimous success, Stab Magazine was amazed to witness the robustness and resilience of the Candock system under such conditions, knowing far too well the power of a wave.
 Candock had been looking to partner with a nautical event that would give them the opportunity to push the performance limits of Candock’s floating docks.

 In fact, they already came out with THe Dock 2.0, this time in Mexico in August 2019.